chaincodelabs/research-site/research-intro.md

 For a general introduction, see:

 * Poon and Dryja.
 [The Bitcoin Lightning Network: Scalable Off-Chain Instant Payments](https://lightning.network/lightning-network-paper.pdf) introduces Lightning.
-(For a more approachable to Lightning, see a series of articles [How does the Lightning network work?](https://bitcoinmagazine.com/guides/how-does-the-lightning-network-work) by Bitcoin Magazine).[^2]
+(For a more approachable introduction, see a series of articles [How does the Lightning network work?](https://bitcoinmagazine.com/guides/how-does-the-lightning-network-work) by Bitcoin Magazine).[^2]
 * Papadis and Tassiulas.
 [Blockchain-Based Payment Channel Networks: Challenges and Recent Advances](https://ieeexplore.ieee.org/document/9300150).

 [^2]: Also see [Lightning specifications (BOLTs)](https://github.com/lightning/bolts) for a formal protocol description.